-The exercise price of our Series A Preferred Warrants is based upon the Applicable NAV.
-As used herein, "Applicable NAV" means the fair market NAV of the Company per share of Common Stock as most recently published by the Company at the time of the issuance of the applicable Series A Preferred Warrant.
+The exercise price of our Series A Preferred Warrants is based upon the Applicable NAV, or the fair market NAV of the Company per share of Common Stock as most recently published by the Company at the time of the issuance of the applicable Series A Preferred Warrant.
 The Company determines the Applicable NAV on an annual basis or more frequently if, in the Company's discretion, significant developments warrant.
 The Company's determination of the Applicable NAV is final and binding.
 The valuation methodologies underlying our NAVs will involve subjective judgments.
-See "Description of Capital Stock and Securities Offered-Estimated Net Asset Value" in this prospectus.
+See "Estimated Net Asset Value" in this prospectus.
 Valuations of real properties do not necessarily represent the price at which a willing buyer would purchase our properties; therefore, there can be no assurance that we would realize the values underlying our estimated NAVs if we were to sell our assets and distribute the net proceeds to our stockholders.
 The values of our assets and liabilities are likely to fluctuate over time.
-The exercise price for Series A Preferred Warrants may not be indicative of the price at which the shares of Common Stock for which the Series A Preferred Warrants may be exercised would trade or of the proceeds that a stockholder would receive if we were liquidated or dissolved or of the value of our portfolio at the time you would be able to dispose of your shares.
+The exercise price for Series A Preferred Warrants may not be indicative of the price at which the shares of Common Stock for which the Series A Preferred Warrants may be exercised would trade or of the proceeds that a stockholder would receive if we were liquidated or dissolved or of the value of our portfolio at the time holders would be able to dispose of their shares.